Unit trust

-In addition to the UK, trusts are found in Fiji, Ireland, the Isle of Man, Guernsey, Jersey, New Zealand, Australia, Kenya, Uganda, Namibia, South Africa, Singapore, Malaysia and Zimbabwe.
+In addition to the UK, trusts are found in Fiji, Ireland, the Isle of Man, Guernsey, Jersey, New Zealand, Australia, Kenya, Uganda, Tanzania, Namibia, South Africa, Singapore, Malaysia and Zimbabwe.

 History

 The first unit trust was launched in the UK in 1931 by M&G under the inspiration of Ian Fairbairn.

 The rationale behind the launch was to emulate the comparative robustness of US mutual funds through the 1929 Wall Street crash.
 The first trust called the 'First British Fixed Trust' held the shares of 24 leading companies in a fixed portfolio that was not changed for the fixed lifespan of 20 years.
 The trust was relaunched as the M&G General Trust and later renamed as the Blue Chip Fund.

 By 1939 there were around 100 trusts in the UK, managing funds in the region of £80 million.

 Different investment structures

 There are a number of collective investment schemes — Unit Trust, Open-ended investment company, Mutual fund, Unit investment trust, Closed-end fund — with similar objectives and/or names, sometimes confused with each other.
 Variations include open-ended and closed-ended, business trust or management company/corporate structure, Actively managed or un-managed.

 In the UK there are generally two types of open-ended, actively managed investment companies: